DFE-Digital/architecture/common-components/index.md

 - [Sitefinity](https://www.progress.com/sitefinity-cms)

 Benefits of using a CMS include:

-1. No Coding Knowledge Required - Enables non-developers and other users to build websites without coding.
+1. No coding knowledge required - Enables non-developers and other users to build websites without coding.
 (It's important to note that most CMS applications do allow users to add custom code for more granular control.)

-2. Easy Collaboration - Multiple users can access and work in the back end of a CMS at the same time.
+2. Easy collaboration - Multiple users can access and work in the back end of a CMS at the same time.

-3. Features, Extensions and Templates - CMS applications offer built-in features as well as add-ons to customise digital content.
+3. Features, extensions and templates - CMS applications offer built-in features as well as add-ons to customise digital content.

-4. Easier Updates - Enables users to make changes to digital content faster and easier, to keep content dynamic and relevant.
+4. Easier updates - Enables users to make changes to digital content faster and easier, to keep content dynamic and relevant.

-They each bring a slightly different set of features and capabilities that fit different use cases.
+Each CMS brings a slightly different set of features and capabilities that fit different use cases.
 This table provides an overview:

 ![Image of the DfE Content Management System Capabilities](../images/cms-overview.png)